actiquest-dev/actiquest.github.io/README.md

 Innovate better health & lifestyle technology for billions of people by using latest AI developments.
 Cutting the cost of Human Coaches, changing the training path with 24x7 available personalized AI Coaches and gamified rewards.
 Democratizing the way to be athletic to everyone.

 ### Mission
 We create new approach for gamified training for all athletes in the world.
 We revolutionize athletic training with AI coaches and highly personalized multi-sport approach.
-We will build up an activity-to-earn platform which could be extended with Social-Fi functions, which supports the connection between users and community through exercises in play and athletic sports.
+We will build up an sport-to-earn platform which could be extended with Social-Fi functions, which supports the connection between users and community through exercises in play and athletic sports.

 ---